-Research often produces results which can be exploited commercially in the form of new products, new chemicals, new applications, etc.
+Research often produces results that can be exploited commercially in the form of new products, new chemicals, new applications, etc.

 What is patent law?